jx-codes/lootbox/README.md

 ### Security Considerations

+**Local-First Design**: Lootbox is designed to run on your local machine in trusted environments.
+All execution happens locally with your own functions.

 - **RPC Functions**: Run with `--allow-all` - only include trusted code
 - **User Scripts**: Sandboxed with `--allow-net` only
-- **No Authentication**: WebSocket has no auth - use in trusted environments or behind firewall
+- **No Authentication**: WebSocket has no built-in auth - designed for localhost use
 - **MCP Servers**: External processes with configurable permissions

 ## Project Structure